Get started with the Core SDK

 Set up authentication

-Create an auth endpoint at /api/auth that returns an Ably JWT to the client.
+Create an auth endpoint at /api/auth/token that returns an Ably JWT to the client.
 The endpoint validates the user and signs a token with their client ID and the channel capabilities they need.
-See authentication for the full setup.
+See Set up authentication for the full setup.

-The client below uses authUrl: '/auth' to fetch tokens from this endpoint.
+The client below uses authUrl: '/api/auth/token' to fetch tokens from this endpoint.

 JavaScript